 This live tracker documents VPN demand spikes around the world and provides context for these increases.

-- StatisticsRussian VPN Spending Since the Invasion of Ukraine
+- StatisticsRussian VPN Spending Since February 2022

 This report identifies the emerging trends in VPN demand following seismic changes to how we live and work due to the pandemic.
 It will be updated regularly.